 Thus, CAMC remains persuasive authority that West Virginia Code § 11-13A-7 forbids WVOTA and Respondent from compelling Petitioner to deviate in its accounting method of computing "gross value" for state severance tax filings from its undisputed accounting method for the same for federal tax filings.
-See, e.g., D.R.0139-41 (June 23, 2021 letter confirming Petitioner uses "net value" on settlement statements as basis for "gross proceeds" in federal tax filings).
+See, e.g., F.D.D.R.0139-41 (June 23, 2021 letter confirms Petitioner uses "net value" on settlement statements as "gross proceeds" in federal tax filings).